-Laboratory Science program requires that the applicants meet the following criteria:
+Applicants must meet the following criteria:

 - Students must be unconditionally admitted to the university and declare Medical Laboratory Science (MLS) as their major. - 2.
 Students must have attained an overall college grade point average of at least 2.0. - Students must have completed with a grade of "C" or higher all courses listed under the General Education Requirements and Additional Requirements sections of the MLSC curriculum. - 4.
 Students must be able to meet the program's technical standards/essential requirements. - Students must be graduates of an MLT/CLT associate degree program accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS). - 6.
-Students must hold certification as an MLT(ASCP), CLT(NCA) or equivalent. - 7.
-Students must have one year of work experience as an MLT/CLT generalist (or will have at the point of taking MLSC courses offered in this program).
-Students who do not have one year of generalist clinical experience but are certified as an MLT/CLT may fulfill degree requirements by completing a one-year practicum at an approved affiliate clinical site. - 8.
-Students must submit to the Department of Allied Health a completed MLS Application Form and all other required documents by May 1.
+Students must hold certification as an MLT(ASCP), CLT(NCA) or equivalent. - Students must have two years of work experience as an MLT/CLT generalist (or will have two years of generalist experience at the point that they sit for the ASCP-BOC or equivalent certification examination).